Clinical Research Coordinator II

 Duties & Responsibilities

-- Conducts adverse event assessment and provides recommendation to PI.
+- Conduct adverse event assessment and provide recommendations to Principal Investigator or physicians.

 - Bachelor's degree or equivalent advanced learning attained through professional level experience required.

-- Minimum of 3 years of relevant work experience is required.
+- Three (3) years of relevant work experience, or equivalent combination of education and work experience is required.

 Full Time/Part Time: Full Time